api-evangelist/providers/_store/api-evangelist-tools.md

   - APIs.io
   - Engineering
   - Tools
-type: Contract
+type: Tools
-access: 1st-Party
 created: '2024-10-18'
-modified: '2024-12-04'
+modified: '2024-10-18'
-position: Producing
 description: >-
-  This is an API contract organizing all of the tools being used across operations and can be applied during different stages of the API lifecycle.
+  This is an index of all of the tools used to operate the engineering side of APIs.io, providing a single manifest of all the 3rd-party suppliers we depend on for digital resources and capabilities.<br><br>The goal of this engineering platform definition is to define the platform in a way that can be federated and distributed as part of API operations, helping educate teams where they can access platform resources.
 maintainers:
   - FN: Kin Lane
     email: info@apievangelist.com